pgpkg/pgpkg/docs/pages/manual.md

 if one is not specified), and adds it to the Uses clause of the `pgpkg.toml` file if it's not there already.

-The import process copies `pgpkg` files including `pgpkg.toml`, `@migration.pgpkg`, the directory structure, and all `.sql` files into a cache folder called `.pgpkg` in the target package.
+The import process copies `pgpkg.toml`, the directory structure, and all `.sql` files into a cache folder called `.pgpkg` in the target package.
 If the SQL code in the from-package is mixed with native code, the native code is **not** copied.

 If the specified `from-package` has dependencies that have not previously been imported into the current package, those dependencies are also imported.